 Figure 29-Eye Diagram for Raised Cosine Filter

 Applying a filter to this signal has no effect to the ISI as the pulse shaping filter has already bandlimited, where the spectral components that are not at the point of sampling have been attenuated.
 Hence the filter removes some of the spectral components below the Nyquist Frequency, only ensuring that the T-spaced sample has all its spectral energy.
 This is the effect of the role off factor alpha of the filter design, this also determines the number of taps the filter has.
 Therefore applying the analogue filter which is bandlimited to the Nyquist Frequency has no effect on shape of the pulse will as the higher spectral components have already been removed by the pulse shaping filter.
 The Frequency response before and after the analogue filter implementation is shown in Figure 30.
-It can be seen that the transition band has a much steeper role of than that of the rectangular filter, by applying the analogue filter role of rate has decreased slightly.
-This is because the analogue filter has a higher role of rate the interpolation filter where alpha is 0.22.
-Figure 31 shows the effects of changing the variable alpha on the impulse response of the filter, where the number of taps and hence the complexity of the filter is increase as alpha decrease.
+It can be seen that the transition band has a much steeper roll off than that of the rectangular filter, by applying the analogue filter roll off rate has decreased slightly.
+This is because the analogue filter has a higher roll off rate the interpolation filter where alpha is 0.22.
+Figure 31 shows the effects of changing the variable alpha on the impulse response of the filter, where the number of taps and hence the complexity of the filter is increased as alpha decreases.
 Figure 32 shows the variation in roll off and transmission band size, where the roll off becomes steeper and the transmission band size decreases as alpha decreases.
 The frequency response shown in Figure 32 clear shows that it is undesirable to have a value of alpha tending towards one as the frequency content of the pulse shaped signal will be increase.
 However an eye diagram for alpha is equal to one would show a wider eye, with very little timing variation and distortion due to the increase in frequency content.

 Figure 30-Frequency Domain of RC and Analogue Filtered Signals